cetrulin/Data-Streams-Online-Classification-WEKA-MOA-Algorithms/README.md

 GNG
 ===
 Growing Neural Gas is implemented in MOA as topology generation method for IGNGSVM.
-Proposed by Fritzke in 1995 https://papers.nips.cc/paper/893-a-growing-neural-gas-network-learns-topologies.pdf
+Proposed by [Fritzke in 1995](https://papers.nips.cc/paper/893-a-growing-neural-gas-network-learns-topologies.pdf).

 Wilson Edited (Also known as Edited Nearest-Neighbor)
 ===